rahulrumalla/EarlMini/README.md

 Broadly speaking, this suite of artifacts comprise of

-1. Core EarlMini Library. ( The NuGet package will be soon made available )
+1. Core EarlMini Library. ( The NuGet package is coming soon! )
 2. The API ( .NET WEB API ) that can be hosted independently to serve 'minification' requests.
 3. Lastly, a lightweight website ( .NET MVC ) that merely *expands* the Url and redirects the caller.